Superbition/Celestte-Docs/docs/using_polyel/validation.md

 When a field has the `Break` rule applied, if it is using the `rule` argument then validation will stop if it fails on an error but continue onto the next field to validate.
 If the field is using the `Break:field` argument, then validation stops completely on the first error for any field.

 You may just use `Break` and the validator will default to the `rule` argument.

+#### Before
+---

+`Before:date`

+The field being validated must be before the given date.
+All dates will be passed into the `strtotime` PHP function.
+This rule like the [After](#after) rule allows you to use another fields value as the date, for example: 'Before:start_date'.
+Be careful when validating dates, make sure you are using the correct date formats.